nvaccess/nvda/devDocs/hidBrailleTechnicalNotes.md

 A Usage represents a type of control (key, button, braille cell, LED).
 The Usage is assigned its own constant name, and a unique number relative to the particular Usage Page in the standard it is found on.
 A Usage defines information about the control such as whether it is a boolean button, static or dynamic value, flag, or selector (1 of many).
-For further information on what these types (sel, dv, nary etc) actually mean, refer to the first few pages of the HID Usage Tables 1.22 spaceification referenced at the bottom of this document.
+For further information on what these types (sel, dv, nary etc) actually mean, refer to the first few pages of the HID Usage Tables 1.22 specification referenced at the bottom of this document.
 The specification itself may or may not define other aspects of the data type such as its size or number of elements, though the HID descriptor the device makes available at runtime must contain all this information.
 Usage IDs are also used to uniquely identify collections of controls or values.